 Step 0.
 Install Ricoh Stitcher

 Download Ricoh Theta Stitcher from the Theta website.
+Please choose Theta Stitcher 2.10.0 or above.
 In Lightroom, add Ricoh Stitcher as an external editor by going to Edit… Preferences… and then selecting Ricoh Stitcher.

 Step 1: Edit your photo